aws-samples/data-and-ml-governance-workshop/module-1/account-bootstrap-service-catalog-repo/README.md

 The architecture performs the following steps:

-1. The CodeCommit repository hosts the CDK template for the pipeline and the different templates that will be converted into Service Catalog products for account bootstrapping.
+1. The repository hosts the CDK template for the pipeline and the different templates that will be converted into Service Catalog products for account bootstrapping.
+This is connected to AWS services via CodeConnection
 2. Whenever a change happens in the repository the pipeline is triggered and it performs the following steps:

      - Checks if any changes have been made to the pipeline itself.